PhilLockett/tfc/README.md

 # tfc
-'tfc' is a command-line utility Text File Checker.
+'tfc' is a command-line utility Text File Checker and corrector.

 ## Overview
 The utility checks text files for consistent leading whitespace and line endings.
+It can either report on the state of a file or correct inconsistencies depending on the options provided.

 To use 'tfc' you will need a C++ compiler and 'make' utility installed.